grinnell-cs/csc151-dh/_eboards/eboard15-2.md

 * We did a version of `list-remove`.
 * You may even have gotten to `reverse`.

-Animportant moral: The computer spends a decent amount of work on each of these.  `list-append`, for example, has to step through every element of the first list.
+An important moral: The computer spends a decent amount of work on each of these.  `list-append`, for example, has to step through every element of the first list.